Pfizer to test COVID-19 vaccine in larger group of children below 12 | Health

 Nearly 7 million teens have received at least one dose of the vaccine in the United States, according to the U.S. Centers for Disease Control and Prevention.
 Inoculating children and young people is considered a critical step toward reaching "herd immunity" and taming the COVID-19 pandemic.

 Still, scientists in the United States and elsewhere are studying the possibility of a link between heart inflammation and mRNA vaccines, particularly in young men.
 Both Pfizer and Moderna Inc's vaccines are mRNA shots.
-Israel's Health Ministry said last week it had found the small number of myocarditis cases observed mainly in young men who received the Pfizer vaccine there were likely linked to their vaccination.
-The cases were generally mild and short-lasting.
+Israel's Health Ministry said last week it had found the small number of myocarditis cases observed mainly in young men who received the Pfizer vaccine there were probably linked to their vaccination.
+The cases were generally mild and did not last long.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)